greim/hoxy/readme.markdown

 Overview
 ========

 Hoxy is a web-hacking proxy for [node.js](http://nodejs.org/), intended for use by web developers.
-Hoxy is similar in concept to [Firebug](http://getfirebug.com/), or perhaps [Greasemonkey](http://www.greasespot.net/), but it operates within the HTTP transport layer rather than within the client runtime.
-As such, hoxy runs as a standalone proxy server, not as an add-on for any specific browser.
+As far as your browser and the webservber are concerned, hoxy is nothing but a standalone proxy server.
+However, via a set of rules created by you, hoxy will alter or redirect almost any aspect of the traffic flowing through it.
+Hoxy was inspired as a way to complement debuggers like Firebug, which let you manipulate the client runtime but not the underlying HTTP conversation.

 [Video: Quick Introduction](http://www.youtube.com/watch?v=2YLfBTrVgZU)